GAIA plank table

 Materials: Reclaimed azobé wood | solid steel brackets.

-Gaia can be made with either sanded or rustic surface.
+Gaia can be made with either a sanded or rustic surface.

 The surface finish that we call sanded refers to planks that have been cut from inside the large pillars, where they have been protected.
 Rustic planks are cut from the outer, weathered layer.
 Therefore, rustic planks contain more historic details than sanded.